BackupTheBerlios/transcribo/README.txt

 algorithm.
 Hence, there are two layers: In the input layer various format-specific frontends parse the input streams and feed them into the renderer (second layer).

-More specifically, the input layer there must be a front end specific to each supported  input format.
+More specifically, the input layer may contain front ends specific to each supported  input format.
 Front ends do the following:

 * parse the input file,